moj-analytical-services/user-guidance/source/documentation/tools.md

 The RStudio session is the short term 'state' of RStudio, including:

 * which project and files are open (displayed in the RStudio interface)
-* Console and Terminal's history
+* console and terminal history
-* the 'Global Environment' - R variables that have been set and are held in memory
+* the global environment – R variables that have been set and are held in memory

 The session is persisted between restarts of RStudio, to make it easier for you to pick up where you left off.
 However you can clear it to solve a number of problems, including if the memory is full.